camptocamp/c2cciutils/README.md

     - The environment variables
     - The GitHub event file
   - Check that some configuration where correct:
-    - Black configuration
-    - Prospector configuration
-    - Editor config
     - Git attributes
-    - The GitHub workflow files
+    - That the timeout is present in the GitHub workflow files
     - That the stabilization version (get from the Security.md) are used everywhere it's needed
   - Check the code style:
     - End of files